Workplace Options’ Compliance with the European Union’s New General Data Protection Regulation (GDPR)

 Workplace Options has completed business operations flow documentation and analysis on each of our service centres globally.
 This self-analysis examines what information we collect about citizens, how we process that information, and where that information is stored.
 In order to ensure our compliance, Workplace Options has established a dedicated group of individuals whose members are from the security, legal, and executive teams, as well as each operational department head within the organisation.
 This step is a key element of GDPR and a complex undertaking we perform to protect the personal information of those we serve.

 Furthermore, Workplace Options has been proactive in maintaining required certifications.
-Workplace Options was certified under Safe Harbor, and is now certified under both the EU-US and Swiss-US Privacy Shield Frameworks and ISO 27001:2013.
+Workplace Options was certified under Safe Harbour, and is now certified under both the EU-US and Swiss-US Privacy Shield Frameworks and ISO 27001:2013.
 In addition, Workplace Options is a member of the International Association for Privacy Professionals.
 Workplace Options also has model clause contracts with partners and affiliates who process data on our behalf.
 All Workplace Options contracts and data sharing agreements are constantly being reviewed and updated to ensure they meet the standards of GDPR.

 12 Steps to Compliance with GDPR